GAD-DIMNT-CPTEC/GSIBerror/docs/en/usage.md

 # Usage

-In this page are presented some use examples of the `GSIBerror` class.
-In these examples, there are considered two differente background error covariances matrices, one provided by the Developmental Testbed Center ([DTC](https://dtcenter.org/)) and another calculated by using pairs of 48 and 24 hours forecasts from the Braziliand Atmospheric Model (BAM) from the Center for Weather Forecasts and Climate Studies (CPTEC)[^1], using the NMC method.
+This page presents some usage examples of the `Berror` class from the `GSIBerror` package.
+These examples consider two different background error covariances matrices - one provided by the Developmental Testbed Center ([DTC](https://dtcenter.org/)) and another calculated by using pairs of 48 and 24-hours forecasts from the Braziliand Atmospheric Model (BAM) from the Center for Weather Forecasts and Climate Studies (CPTEC)[^1], using the NMC method.

 [^1]: Matriz de Covariâncias dos Erros de Previsão Aplicada ao Sistema de Assimilação de Dados Global do CPTEC: Experimentos com Observação Única.
 Disponível em: [https://www.scielo.br/j/rbmet/a/8LQNdCV9jJM9whJdpkDLfCh/abstract/?lang=pt&format=html](https://www.scielo.br/j/rbmet/a/8LQNdCV9jJM9whJdpkDLfCh/abstract/?lang=pt&format=html).

 !!! info "Info"

-    A version of this page for the Juptyter Notebook can be fount at [https://github.com/cfbastarz/GSIBerror/blob/main/notebooks/read_gsi_berror_python-class-final-en.ipynb](https://github.com/cfbastarz/GSIBerror/blob/main/notebooks/read_gsi_berror_python-class-final-en.ipynb).
+    A version of this page for the Juptyter Notebook can be found at [https://github.com/GAD-DIMNT-CPTEC/GSIBerror/blob/main/notebooks/read_gsi_berror_python-class-final-en.ipynb](https://github.com/GAD-DIMNT-CPTEC/GSIBerror/blob/main/notebooks/read_gsi_berror_python-class-final-en.ipynb).

-    If you want to interact with the notebook, click on buttom below to open Google Colab.
+    If you want to interact with the notebook, click on the button below to open Google Colab.

     <a target="_blank" href="https://colab.research.google.com/github/GAD-DIMNT-CPTEC/GSIBerror/blob/main/notebooks/read_gsi_berror_python-class-final-en.ipynb">
       <img src="https://colab.research.google.com/assets/colab-badge.svg" alt="Open In Colab"/>